top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/40_explicit_coordination.md

 * Make sure the traffic light is connected to power

-* From your laptop connect to wifi TrafficLight# (# corresponds to a decimal number), the password is 'Traff!cL!light'
+* From your laptop connect to wifi TrafficLight# (# corresponds to a decimal number), the password is 'Traff!cL!ght'

 SSH into the raspberry pi:

     laptop $ ssh tlo@trafficlight#.local

-The password is 'Traff!cL!light'
+The password is 'Traff!cL!ght'

 * To start the demo on the traffic light:

-Make sure you are on the branch new_traffic_light:
+Make sure you are on the branch new_light_traffic:

     $ cd ~/duckietown

     $ git fetch --all

-    $ git checkout new_traffic_light
+    $ git checkout new_light_traffic

 Start the demo: